 Third Year Curriculum

-VMED 7533-Toxicology: Lecture course required for all veterinary students.
-Diagnosis and management of intoxications involving plant, chemical and biological toxins.
+VMED 7533-Toxicology: Diagnosis and management of intoxications involving plant, chemical and biological toxins.
 Course teaches the veterinary student to recognize toxicities that may appear to be associated with sharp teeth.
 For instance excessive salivation is associated with slaframine and many other toxins, dysphagia is associated with botulism and lead poisoning, and fluoride toxicosis causes dental lesions.

-VMED 7564-Alimentary System: Lecture and laboratory course required for all veterinary students.
-Course covers conditions of the equine alimentary system, including abnormal conditions affecting teeth, equine oral examination and basic equine teeth care and floating.
+VMED 7564-Alimentary System: Course covers conditions of the equine alimentary system, including abnormal conditions affecting teeth, equine oral examination and basic equine teeth care and floating.
 Pathologists in this course cover anatomy of teeth, dental development, nutritional, infectious and toxic conditions that can affect enamel and dentine, neoplasia associated with teeth and gingival, dental caries, plaque, and dentigerous cysts.

 VMED 7771 and 7811 - Advanced Equine Elective: Third year students interested in equine practice take these courses.
 They include the basic equine dental exam including aging and normal mouth structure and function and teeth floating.
 Students in this course have an optional wet lab that is offered outside of class time.
 It is a 4 hour wet lab where they are instructed on proper oral exam, restraint and use of hand floats.
 Each student performs these procedures under the supervision of equine faculty.